-Even if these inventories are not reduced to a minimum, the government will have to face the problem of disposing of huge stocks of materials.
+Even if inventories are reduced to a minimum, the Government will have to face the problem of disposing of huge stocks of materials.
 This might be done through the organization of a Surplus Commodities Corporation, which might be engaged in liquidating operations over a number of years.
 It might also be done through the procurement agencies themselves.
 The latter procedure would have the disadvantage that there might be different policies followed by the several different agencies and that they might operate without full knowledge of the activities of each other.
 Any such liquidating operations would constitute a specialized marketing job bearing no relation to a military function and would have a major effect upon markets and market prices.
-If the inventories are very large and the market job unskillfully done, the markets and the confidence of business might be so seriously disturbed as to retard conversion from war-time to peace-time production.
-This happened in 1920-1921 after the last war and a number of corporations failed because of large inventories and the inability to dispose of them at prices approaching the war-time costs of acquisition.
+If the inventories are very large and the market job unskillfully done, the markets and the confidence of business might be so seriously disturbed as to retard conversion from war time to peace time production.
+This happened in 1920-21 after the last war, and a number of businesses failed because of large inventories and the inability to dispose of them in competition with the Government at prices approaching the wartime costs of acquisition.

-Consequently, every reduction in inventory or in materials and parts, warchoused or in course of production, that we can make between now and the end of the war will not only reduce the cost of the war, but will have a substantial and beneficial effect upon post-war conversion.
-We must not use scarce materials and even scarcer manpower to create parts and semi-finished articles, the only effect on which will be to depress out post-war economy.
+Consequently, every reduction in inventory or in materials and parts, warehoused or in course of production, that we can make between now and the end of the war will not only reduce the cost of the war, but will have a substantial and beneficial effect upon post-war conversion.
+We must not use scarce materials and even scarcer manpower to create parts and semifinished articles, the chief effect of which will be to depress our post-war economy.